pdxrconf/pdxrconf.github.io/content/faq.md

 ### Bus/Public Transport
  - From Downtown Seattle:
-    - The 545 can take you the whole way, get off at the NE 40th St exit and walk along NE 36th about a half mile to the building.
-Follow the signs to the Executive Briefing Center/Conference Center.
+    - The 554 can take you most of the way; get off at the I-90 Expressway Ramp & 142nd Pl.
+You can either walk from there (approximately 25 minutes) along SE Eastgate Way or walk to the Eastgate Park and Ride and take the 221 to 150th and SE Eastgate way, walking east along SE Eastgate Way to the hotel.
-    - Use the 255 (Brickyard P&R Kirkland) to 6th St S and 5th Ave St stop in Kirkland.
-Take the 245 to the 156th Ave NE and NE 36th St stop in Redmond.
-Walk along NE 36th about a half mile to the building.
-Follow the signs to the Executive Briefing Center/Conference Center.

   - From Downtown Bellevue:
-    - Take the B line from the Bellevue Transit Center to the Overlake Transit Center.
-Walk along NE 36th about a half mile to the building.
-Follow the signs to the Executive Briefing Center/Conference Center.
+    - Take the 271 from the Bellevue Transit Center to 150th and SE Eastgate way.
+Walk east along SE Eastgate Way East to the hotel

 ...